I am on a mission to reduce the electricity consumption of our household by at least 10% by October of next year.

 Also, limit the number of lights you have in your house - which doesn’t mean you have to live in the dark, obviously.
 According to a survey carried out by the UK Department of Energy between 2010 and 2011, the more lights there are in a house, the more lighting is used.
 It does play a role in the overall electricity consumption.

-According to Green Doctors, Groundwork London energy saving experts, switching off the lights could enable households to save £15 per year on average.
+According to the Energy Saving Trust, switching off the lights could enable one person to save £15 per year on average.

 2.Make sure that all your light bulbs are LEDs, including your outside lights if you have any.